ice09/blockchainers-tech-sources/content/posts/asset-financing-with-stable-settlements.md

 }
 </pre>

-3. Debtor pays to the Smart Contract on original due date _and_ Factor gets transferred the full invoice amount of the Smart Contract (atomic transaction)
+3. Debtor pays to the Smart Contract on original due date _and_ the Investor gets transferred the full invoice amount of the Smart Contract (atomic transaction)

 <pre style="font-size:60%;font-family:monospace">
 function settleFinancedAsset(bytes32 asset) public payable {